saahilanande/Backend-MTRS/README.md

 # Movie Ticket Reservation System (BackEnd)
-This Repository contains the code for backend of the MTRS
+This Repository contains the code for backend of the MTRS.
+It is hosted on Render [Link](https://mtrs.onrender.com).
+Running on a free tier might take some time to load initially.
+To access any endpoint first need to use /signup endpoint then /login endpoint to get the jwt.
+Working the Endpoints documentation.

 [![License](https://img.shields.io/badge/License-MIT-blue.svg)](https://opensource.org/licenses/MIT)